ScintillaLuz/scintillaluz.github.io/_projects/2019-01-20-bandcamp-post-purchase-page-revamp.md

 ## Designing for Scalability

-The number of PPP cases and their characteristics depends also on the range/nature of the items sold.
-Before diving into UX details, I wanted to answer the question: ***which items artists can sell on Bandcamp?***
+The number of PPP cases and their characteristics depends also on the nature of the items sold.
+Before diving into UX details, I wanted to answer the question: ***what are all the items artists can sell on Bandcamp?***

 <div class="gallery" data-columns="1" style="max-width: 860px;">
 	<img src="/images/ppp/02-type-of-items-sold.jpg">
 </div>

-With this in mind, and the cases inventory at hands, I started working on ***information architecture***.
+With this in mind, and the cases inventory at hands, I started working on the ***information architecture***.

 Only a very small percentage of purchases belonged to carts, I started with single item purchases, and made them the baseline.
-The idea was to discover recurring patterns among cases, and turn them into logic/visual modules in the new design.
+The idea was to discover recurring patterns among cases, and turn them into logical/visual modules in the new design.

 <p style="font-size: 94%; color: #777777; margin-top: 35px; font-style: italic;"><span style="color: #333333;"><strong>Information architecture, single purchase cases tree. </strong></span> Left column: the common patterns I identified; right: ramifications of the cases.
 The animation highlights the patterns’ distribution among the cases.</p>